Spider: The Bold Jumper

 Life History

 These spiders overwinter as nearly mature, or penultimate, individuals.
-In April or May, they finish maturing and mate, with eggs being deposited in June and July.
+They mature into adults in April and May, mate, and deposit eggs in June and July.
 The P. audax female suspends her eggs in a silken sheet within her retreat.
 In contrast to many other hunting spiders, jumping spiders require daylight to hunt their prey.
 They can be found on windowsills, tree trunks, and deck railings; under stones; and in other locations during daylight hours.

 Medical Importance